A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

-Constraint (22) is the budget of the attacker.
-Constraints (23) and (24) adjust the cost to interdict the traffickers.
-Constraint (25) enforces that the interdiction variables are binary.
-We note that, as qualitative research on the operations of sex trafficking networks is furthered, this model can be refined to provide more accurate insights regarding disrupting sex trafficking networks.

-Note that $\Tilde{r}_i y_i$ is a bilinear term.
-This can be linearized by replacing it with a new variable $\Tilde{y}_i$ and including the McCormick inequalities in the set of constraints \citep{mccormick1976computability}.
-Since $y_i$ is binary, the McCormick inequalities will result in $\Tilde{y}_i = \Tilde{r}_i y_i$.
+Restructurable arcs between an existing trafficker and existing victim are included in $A^{R,in}$, while all restructurable arcs are included in $A^{R,out}$.
+Note that $A^{R,in} \subset A^{R,out}$ in our model.
+This is because the only arcs belonging to $A^{R,in}$ are between a victim currently in the network and a trafficker, which can also be restructured by the trafficker.
+Thus, these arcs also belong to $A^{R,out}$.

-We apply the method of Kosmas et al.\ \citep{kosmas2020interdicting} to solve this model.
-Their method is a column-and-constraint generation (C\&CG) method, where, when a previously visited restructuring plan is infeasible with respect to the currently interdiction plan, the feasible components in that restructuring plan are used in place of the full plan to determine a lower bound on the true objective value.
-This method has been shown to be effective in solving their model faster than standard C\&CG methods, particularly when new participants are able to be recruited.
+For brevity, we define the formal mathematical model in Appendix \ref{app:model}.
+We apply the method of \cite{kosmas2020interdicting} to solve this model.
+Their method is a column-and-constraint generation (C\&CG) method, where, when a previously visited restructuring plan is infeasible with respect to the current interdiction plan, the only feasible components in that restructuring plan are used to determine a lower bound on the true objective value.
+This method has been shown to be effective in solving their model faster than standard C\&CG methods, particularly when recruitment is modeled.

-\subsection{Computational Results}
+\subsection{\emph{Computational Results}}

-We implement this interdiction model on five generated networks, each with five operations.
+We implement this interdiction model on five generated networks, each with five operations, as well as a five operation network provided by the advisory group.
+The advisory group network was created by merging two copies of the single trafficker operation and the multiple trafficker operation to create a network with the same number of traffickers as the synthetic networks.
 Table \ref{tab:netstats} reports the number of nodes, and number of bottoms and victims, in each network.